Norfolk officer fired for Rittenhouse defense donation seeks job back in wake of acquittal

 As a law enforcement veteran, Kelly says he used his experience and videos seen on the internet to make his judgments on the incident.

+“He may have been there unwisely, but he didn’t seem like he was there for malice and having watched the video, I thought that it was a pretty clear-cut case of self-defense,” Kelly said.

-“I’m a 19-year veteran of the police department.
-I spent time in violent crime, including homicides, and I’ve seen cases where people make claims of self-defense.
-I’m familiar with the laws here in Virginia, and the statutory law, and the case law nationwide.
-So that helps form my opinion, but again that’s just my personal opinion.”
+He continued: “I’m a 19-year veteran of the Norfolk Police Department.
+I spent time in violent crime, including homicide, and I’ve seen cases where people make claims of self-defense.
+I’m familiar with the laws here in Virginia, and the statutory laws, and the case law nationwide.
+So that helps form my opinion, but again, that’s just my personal opinion.”

-A month after Kelly’s firing, a Wisconsin jury agreed with him.
+A month after Kelly’s firing, a Wisconsin jury agreed with his belief that it was self-defense.
 Rittenhouse was acquitted of all charges stemming from that August night in Kenosha.

+The city said Kelly’s removal was to gain the public’s trust, but Kelly hints they may have lost some of the department’s trust in the process.
+He claims former colleagues deleted their social media altogether.

+Kelly also said he’d received death threats against himself and his family.

+At the end of the day, Kelly believes the Norfolk Police Department, despite what’s happened, is a great department.
+He’s still hoping that by appealing their decision, he’ll get his chance to wear the badge again.

+“I think if the city were to give my case another look, if they were to review the facts in a neutral detached unemotional way of thinking, I think they would come to the conclusion that what I did is a First Amendment right.
+Every American has the right to make comments like that and make donations to causes that they support.
+The fact that I’m a police officer doesn’t deprive me of that right.”

-Kelly has also appealed the decision.
-He and his attorney hope a hearing will be scheduled soon for late January.
+Kelly and his attorney hope a hearing will be scheduled soon for late January.

 Watch WAVY News 10’s full interview with Bill Kelly below: